On the frontlines of the fight against match-fixing

 "I do call on all the European betting operators, in fact all global licensed operators, who are serious about protecting their company to join ESSA," he said.

-Philippine-based Sbobet and Ibcbet declined to comment on the issue when contacted by Reuters.
+Officials from the Philippine-based Sbobet and Ibcbet were not available to comment on the issue when contacted by Reuters.

 A German investigator who helped jail 14 people for match-fixing was critical of the systems.

-Note: (This story was refiled to clarify response in paragraph 19)